Here are four ways you can take an internal audit programme beyond compliance – and really add value to your organisation.

 4. Treat any findings with a sense of urgency.

-So you've completed a deep dive internal audit and thoroughly tested the Quality System, with several non conformities and opportunities for improvement raised... then nothing happens for several months.
+So you've completed a deep dive internal audit and thoroughly tested the Quality Management System (QMS), with several non conformities and opportunities for improvement raised... then nothing happens for several months.
 Don't let that added value go to waste!

 All too often I see audit great improvement actions sitting on the back burner, and as a third-party certification auditor this is probably the number one reason a non conformity is raised within the 9.2 section set of requirements for Internal Audits, specifically the need to take actions without undue delay.